MetOffice/simulation-systems/source/Development/macros.rst

 It is expected that all metadata changes in LFRic Core will require change to the rose-apps in LFRic Apps, but changes to Apps must not affect Core.
-Therefore, the apply_macros script requires a working copy of LFRic Apps to work, but will source it's own copy of Core if required.
-If your only changes are to LFRic Core metadata, then you will require a linked LFRic Apps ticket and test branch, but potentially not a development branch.
+Therefore, the apply_macros script requires a clone of LFRic Apps to work, but will source it's own copy of Core if required.
+If your only changes are to LFRic Core metadata, then you will also require an LFRic Apps branch and pull request.

 .. important::